 So, we created this page to give you some basic guidelines.
 Every month computers get more powerful and less expensive, so the recommendations on this page could become outdated very quickly.
 We will try our best to keep it up to date but if you see something that doesn’t look right or if you’re configuring a system that may be somewhat different please e-mail (firstname.lastname@example.org) or call the Videoguys at 800-323-2325 and we’d be happy to review your plans.
 We want to help you make sure you have everything you need to edit and produce great videos.

-This page is broken into several sections:
+This page is divided into several sections: